celest-dev/website/docs/functions/middleware.md

 }
 ```

-You also have the option to compose middleware by applying multiple middleware to the API or cloud function.
+You also have the option to compose middleware by applying multiple middleware to the function.
 In the following example, four middleware are composed and will execute in top-down order.
 When a user calls `sayHello`, the execution order of the middleware will be: `first`, `second`, `third`, then `fourth`.

 ```dart
 @middleware.first()